thesassway/thesassway.com/source/advanced/color-contrast.html.markdown

 for near-black colors, but I find that it still produces overly high results for those.

-### Implementation
+### Implementations

 I have seen three types of functions that you may wish to have in your CSS preprocessing code:

 -   A function that calculates the contrast
 -   A function that warns you if the contrast is below a certain threshold
--   A function that, given a base color, picks the one with the best contrast out of a list of alternatives.
+-   A function that picks the color with the best contrast to a base color out of a list of alternatives

-Less contains a function to calculate [luma](http://lesscss.org/functions/#color-channel-luma).
-It also contains a function of the third type, called [`contrast()`](http://lesscss.org/functions/#color-operations-contrast).
+Less contains a [function to calculate luma](http://lesscss.org/functions/#color-channel-luma).
+It also contains a function of the third type called [`contrast()`](http://lesscss.org/functions/#color-operations-contrast).
 This function is not based on the W3C definition of contrast, but there is a [pull request](https://github.com/less/less.js/pull/2754) to fix that.

-Sass itself does not contain any of it.
+Sass, on the other hand, does not contain any of these functions.
 It even lacks a `pow()` function needed to calculate gamma correction.
-Compass (a popular Sass library) has a function of the third type called [`contrast-color()`](http://compass-style.org/reference/compass/utilities/color/contrast/) that is not based on the W3C definition.
+However, compass (a popular Sass library) has a function of the third type called [`contrast-color()`](http://compass-style.org/reference/compass/utilities/color/contrast/) that is not based on the W3C definition.
 There is also a more specialised library called [sass-a11y](https://github.com/at-import/sass-a11y) which